Crabbox docs

 crabbox run --provider proxmox --no-sync -- echo proxmox-ok

-crabbox ssh --provider proxmox --id blue-crab
+crabbox ssh --provider proxmox --id swift-crab

-crabbox stop --provider proxmox blue-crab
+crabbox stop --provider proxmox swift-crab

 crabbox cleanup --provider proxmox